Out-of-network billing – frequently asked questions

 If a patient receives a service that is covered by the No Surprises Act, the law caps the patient’s cost share to what it would be if the services were provided in-network.

-Patients are protected from surprise bills when they receive:
+Patients are protected from balance bills when they receive:

 And, for the above services, your cost-share (in other words, your coinsurance, copay, deductible):